※Due to the impact of COVID-19, the arrival schedule and post-arrival orientation schedule have become irregular.

-Post-Arrival Orientation, officially called Post-Arrival Orientation, is the first conference JET participants arriving in Group A, B or C will attend.
-This three-day conference (two days for those arriving in Group C) begins the day after new JET participants arrive in Japan and is the convergence point for new JET participants, before they disperse to their new home across Japan.
+Post-Arrival Orientation is the first conference JET Programme participants will attend after arriving in Japan.
+This three-day conference begins the day after new JET Programme participants arrive in Japan and is the convergence point for new JET Programme participants, before they depart for their new homes across Japan.

-The purpose of Post-Arrival Orientation is to provide a basic introduction to life on the JET Programme.
-The orientation is composed of the following:
+The purpose of Post-Arrival Orientation is to provide a basic introduction to the fundamentals of life on the JET Programme.
+The orientation is comprised of the following:

-- An introduction to the significance of the JET Programme, presented by Japanese government officials.
+- An introduction to life on the JET Programme, presented by Japanese government officials.

-- Workshops introducing job skills needed by JET participants to fulfil their positions, conducted by reappointed ALTs, CIRs and SEAs, CLAIR and the Ministry of Education, Culture, Sports, Science and Technology.
+- Workshops introducing job skills necessary for JET Programme participants to fulfil their roles, conducted by reappointed ALTs, CIRs and SEAs, as well as CLAIR and the Ministry of Education, Culture, Sports, Science and Technology.